20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

 Their phone is their lifeline, their BFF, and occasionally their encyclopedia.
-Instead of nagging, try suggesting a fun activity that doesn’t involve screens.
+Instead of nagging, try suggesting a fun activity that does not involve screens.
 You might even convince them to look up—temporarily.

 “You’ll understand when you’re older.”